amsantac/TOC/README.md

 devtools::install_github("amsantac/TOC")
 ```

+** 2. Construction of the TOC curve**

-Once installed, the TOC package can be loaded.
+Once installed from CRAN or GitHub, the TOC package can be loaded.
 The package includes sample data to run the examples:

 ```{r}
 library(TOC)